NextronSystems/asgard-manual/usage/appendix.rst

 have to write a Powershell script with a few conditions to mark an installation correctly as successful or failed.

-Please refer to Microsoft's `"Create applications in Configuration Manager" <https://learn.microsoft.com/en-us/mem/configmgr/apps/deploy-use/create-applications#about-custom-script-detection-methods>`_ .
+Please refer to Microsoft's `Create applications in Configuration Manager <https://learn.microsoft.com/en-us/mem/configmgr/apps/deploy-use/create-applications#about-custom-script-detection-methods>`_ .

 .. code-block:: powershell
    :linenos: